Stratospheric Observatory for Infrared Astronomy: Project development

-The first use of an aircraft for performing infrared observations was in 1965 when Gerard P. Kuiper used a NASA Convair 990 to study Venus.
-Three years later, Frank Low used the Ames Learjet for observations of Jupiter and nebulae.
+The first use of an aircraft for performing infrared observations was in 1965 when Gerard P. Kuiper used NASA's Galileo Airborne Observatory to study Venus.
+Three years later, Frank J. Low used the Ames Learjet Observatory for observations of Jupiter and nebulae.
 In 1969, planning began for mounting a 36 in telescope on an airborne platform.
 The goal was to perform astronomy from the stratosphere, where there was a much lower optical depth from water-vapor-absorbed infrared radiation.
 This project, named the Kuiper Airborne Observatory, was dedicated on May 21, 1975.
 The telescope was instrumental in numerous scientific studies, including the discovery of the ring system around the planet Uranus.

 The proposal for a larger aircraft-mounted telescope was officially presented in 1984 and called for a Boeing 747 to carry a three-meter telescope.
 The preliminary system concept was published in 1987 in a Red Book.
 It was agreed that Germany would contribute 20% of the total cost and provide the telescope.
 However, the reunification of Germany and budget cuts at NASA led to a five-year slide in the project.
 NASA then contracted the work out to the Universities Space Research Association (USRA), and in 1996, NASA and the German Aerospace Center (DLR) signed a memorandum of understanding to build and operate SOFIA.